 Surrounded by sandy beaches and spectacular mountains, Vancouver combines the best of outdoor life with a vibrant and cosmopolitan city.
+Set off on an outdoors adventure with a holiday to Vancouver, and see another side of Canada.

 Located on the northwestern shore of Lake Ontario and the largest city in Canada, a trip to Toronto will satisfy all interests, whether they are cultural, recreational, or culinary!